Active Semantic Perception: Limitations and Future work

 \section{Limitations and Future work}

-While our framework demonstrates the potential of semantic exploration, several limitations remain.
-First, the LLM we use is not trained specifically for scene expansion.
+While this paper demonstrates the impressive potential of semantic exploration, several limitations remain.
+The LLM we use is not trained specifically for scene expansion.
 As a result, its proposal distribution can diverge from the true scene distribution, particularly in larger and more complex environments.
-We use about 8 samples of the completed scene graph to estimate the information gain, but this is not really sufficient to capture the diversity of plausible completions.

-Second, the LLM occasionally hallucinates totally implausible viewpoints (e.g., placing a bathroom inside a bedroom).
-To work around this issue in experiments, we manually rejected some outputs of the LLM (about 0.08 rejections per meter averaged across the three scenes; with at most two rejections ``allowed'' per step).
-Our system simply provided the same query again to the LLM after such a rejection.
-Hallucination in LLMs remains a major problem, and such measures are necessary to develop LLM-based systems that can perform robustly.
-We aim to develop automated plausibility checks for rejecting these LLM outputs in the future.

-Third, the reasoning time of our system is somewhat long.
-Our pipeline samples a total of 8 scene graphs from the LLM, and to improve results and reduce hallucination, we submit one more query for the LLM to refine its initial generation.
-On average, a single refinement takes about 70 seconds, and the full reasoning process in our pipeline requires roughly two and a half minutes even with multi-threaded execution.
-Throughout the paper, all reported times exclude LLM reasoning and include only navigation time. \footnote{Prompts have a large effect on LLM outputs.
-Therefore, we provide a concise summary of the prompts used across all experiments in \cref{fig:prompt}.}

-For future work, we aim to develop a dedicated reasoning model for scene understanding.
-We believe this will narrow the generalization gap and mitigate long reasoning time.
-Another promising direction is to extend our framework to handle a broader range of item categories, such as objects, exits, and people, thereby improving its applicability to more real-world exploration tasks.
+Due to this, we need to make multiple queries to the LLM and prune bad predictions.
+In our experiments, each iteration, which ends with selecting a distant location to go to, requires about 70 seconds and \$1.28.
+Nearly all of the latency is due to queries to the cloud-based LLM.
+It is therefore of interest to build LLMs that are tailored to physical scenes and can run locally onboard the robot.
+Another promising direction is to extend our framework to handle a broader range of object categories, such as structural exits, and people, thereby improving its applicability to more real-world semantic navigation tasks.